LachCrafter/ChatCo/README.md

 # ChatCo

-This is 2b2ts ChatCore, I will be maintaining this for now.
+This is 2b2ts ChatCo, I will be maintaining this for now.